-In July 2012, VTB became aware that a claim against, amongst others, VTB, had been filed in Moscow Arbitrazh Court challenging the contribution of 46.48% of the shares in Bank of Moscow to OJSC TsTK and the subsequent acquisition of these shares by VTB from OJSC TsTK.
-In the hearing on September 4, 2012, the Moscow Arbitrazh Court rejected the claim.
-The decision of the Moscow Arbitrazh Court may be appealed in the court of higher instance within one month after the full text of the decision is prepared, which was on September 17, 2012.
-VTB intends to continue vigorously defending against the claim.
+In July 2012, VTB became aware that a claim against, amongst others, VTB, had been filed in the Moscow Arbitrazh Court challenging the contribution of 46.48% of the shares in Bank of Moscow to OJSC TsTK and the subsequent acquisition of these shares by VTB from OJSC TsTK.
+On September 4, 2012, the Moscow Arbitrazh Court rejected the claim.
+On October 17, 2012, an appeal of this decision was filed with the court of higher instance, which was rejected by the Ninth Arbitrazh Appellate Court on November 20, 2012.